Understanding Blood Pressure Readings with Blood Pressure Monitor

 Blood pressure refers to the force of the body’s blood pushing against the inner walls of the blood vessels, especially the arteries.
 Each time the heart contracts, it pumps blood into the arteries.
-Blood pressure monitor measure your blood pressure.
+Blood pressure monitor measures your blood pressure.

-What is the ideal blood pressure?
+What is the ideal normal blood pressure?

-The ideal blood pressure should be below 120/80 mmHg and above 90/60 mmHg.
+The ideal normal blood pressure should be below 120/80 mmHg and above 90/60 mmHg.

 You have high blood pressure if you are above 120/80 mmHG.
 You have low blood pressure if you have readings below 90/60 mmHg.

 Your blood pressure doesn’t stay constant throughout the day.
 It is lowest when you’re sleeping, and rises when you get up and start moving about.
 It can also go up when you are excited, nervous or physically active.
 Systolic pressure refers to the blood pressure in the arteries that results when your heart contracts or beats, pushing blood out.
 When your heart relaxes between beats, blood pressure in the arteries falls.
 This is the diastolic pressure.

 What is high blood pressure (or hypertension)?